evanlucas/learnyoumongo/exercises/count/problem.md

 Here we will learn how to count the number of documents that meet certain criteria.

-Use the `parrots` collection from the database named `learnyoumongo` to count all documents where `age` is greater than the first argument passed to your script.
+Use the `parrots` collection to count all documents where `age` is greater than the first argument passed to your script.

 Using `console.log`, print the number to `stdout`.